In C: Performance practice

-1968 Recording
+Recording

 In late 1965, Terry Riley moved to New York City and started performing on soprano saxophone in his apartment on Grand Street in the Bowery.
-He would use Revox machines to create tape delays and loop his improvisations.
-One of the people who loved the shows was David Behrman, the producer for Columbia Records' Music of Our Time series.
+He would use Revox tape recorders to create delays and loops from his playing.
+Among the regular attendees at these performances was composer David Behrman, the producer for Columbia Records' Music of Our Time series of contemporary classical albums, who arranged for the label to release a recording of In C.

-When Columbia was ready to record the piece, Riley performed it once more at Carnegie Recital Hall on March 26, 1968.
-The musicians then recorded the piece on the following two days, along with works by Carlos Alcina, David Rosenboom, and Yuji Takahashi.
+Behrman arranged for Columbia to release a recording of In C. The personnel were largely drawn from the musicians in Buffalo who were fans of the work.
+When they were ready to record the piece, Riley performed it once more at Carnegie Hall on March 26, 1968.
+The musicians recorded the piece at CBS 30th Street Studio in Manhattan on the following two days, along with works by Carlos Alcina, David Rosenboom, and Yūji Takahashi.
 The sessions were engineered by Fred Plaut and Russ Payne.
-David Behrman conducted the ensemble by holding up cue cards for each module.
+Behrman conducted the ensemble by holding up cue cards for each module.
 His job was to keep the ensemble on pace for a recording that would fit on the two sides of an LP record.
 Margaret Hassell broke a string on the piano while playing the pulse.

 Riley knew that the texture would be more captivating if it were thicker.
-With only eleven musicians, he decided to record the piece three times and overdub the takes.
-Columbia staff were hesitant to apply a pop music recording technique to a classical piece, but the ensemble was consciously blurring the boundaries between the two genres.
-When everyone listened to the initial mix of the session, David Behrman exclaimed, "I think we've just changed music."
+With only eleven musicians in the ensemble, he decided to record the piece three times and overdub the takes.
+Columbia staff were hesitant to apply this "pop" technique to a classical piece, but the ensemble sought to blur the boundaries between pop and classical music.
+When everyone listened to the initial mix of the session, Behrman exclaimed, "I think we've just changed music."

-The album's cover was designed by Billy Bryant, and it incorporates a blurb from Alfred Frankenstein's review of the premiere.
-The founder of Crawdaddy!, Paul Williams, also wrote an enthusiastic essay for the package.
-He writes: I'm not here to justify this record, or explain it...Allright, so let's say that what we have here is a 'trip', a voluntary, unpredictable, absorbing experience, one which brings together parts of one's self perhaps previously unknown to each other...Playing this record for a small group of people is like watching a web being spun.
+The album's cover was designed by Billy Bryant, incorporating a blurb from Alfred Frankenstein's review of the premiere.
+The founder of Crawdaddy! magazine, Paul Williams, also wrote an enthusiastic essay for the package: I'm not here to justify this record, or explain it...Allright, so let's say that what we have here is a 'trip', a voluntary, unpredictable, absorbing experience, one which brings together parts of one's self perhaps previously unknown to each other...Playing this record for a small group of people is like watching a web being spun.
 Playing it for a friend means watching a Pilgrim's Progress of reactions.

-Most importantly for In C's legacy, a foldout in the record liner included a copy of the score which enabled people to perform it.
-Whereas most of Riley's compositions are formally published in order to control the performing rights, Riley has never relied on a publisher to protect In C. This decision is a marked departure from the other titans of minimalism (Young, Reich, and Glass) who zealously guard their performing rights.
-By giving the piece away as a kind of freeware, Riley inadvertently ensured its popularity.
+Most importantly for In Cs legacy, a foldout in the record liner included a copy of the score.
+Whereas most of Riley's compositions are formally published to control the performing rights, Riley has never relied on a publisher to protect In C. By giving the piece away as a kind of freeware, he inadvertently ensured its popularity.